teeks99/webcam-display/README.md

 a webcam is listed below in the Webcam Setup section, but this will work with any set of time-stamped images placed in a directory on the server.

+# Setup

+1. Clone this repo to a location where it can statically run from.
+For this example I'll be using `/mnt/fs/Webserver/webcam-display`.
+2. Create the virtual environment inside there in the `venv` subdirectory: `python3 -m venv venv`
+3. Activate the venv `source venv/bin/activate`
+4. Install pre-requisites `pip3 install -r requirements.txt`
+5. Create a user to run the service `adduser --system --no-create-home --group webcamsvc`
+6. Update the `webcam-server.service` to include the paths to your repo.
+7. Move the `webcam-server.service` to the systemd service path:  `/lib/systemd/system/`
+8. Enable the service `systemctl enable webcam-server.service`
+9. Start the service `systemctl start webcam-server.service`

 ## TODO Items

 *   Python script